prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 Withdrawals are initiated by updating the `withdrawal_credentials` field on the validator with an Ethereum address of your choosing using your mnemonic.

-**note: updating the `withdrawal_credentials` is irreversible, so you must carefully verify the Ethereum address you choose**
+**note: updating the `withdrawal_credentials` is irreversible, so you must carefully verify the Ethereum address you wish to receive your funds in**

 We will be covering the following steps in this guide: